SO(4,1) Yang-Mills theory of quantum gravity: Introduction

-Although elegant and surprisingly accurate until recent decades, because the curved spacetime assumption causes such deep, unresolvable problems at the quantum level, there is some motivation to find an alternative to spacetime curvature as the source of gravity.
-Despite its current acceptance, curved spacetime was a counterintuitive choice for a theory of gravity given the success of electromagnetism in the 19th century.
+Although elegant and surprisingly accurate until recent decades, because the Einstein-Hilbert action causes such deep, unresolvable problems at the quantum level, there is some motivation to find an alternative to general relativity (GR).
+Despite its current acceptance, the diffeomorphic group of GR was a counterintuitive choice for a theory of gravity given the success of electromagnetism in the 19th century.
 As Wald points out \cite{Wald:1984}, \begin{quote} Maxwell's theory is a remarkably successful theory of electricity, magnetism, and light which is beautifully incorporated into the framework of special relativity.
 Therefore, one might expect that the next logical step would have been to develop a new theory of the other classical force, gravitation, which would generalize Newton's theory and make it compatible with special relativity in the same way that Maxwell's theory generalized Coulomb's electrostatics.
-However, Einstein chose an entirely different path[.] \end{quote} Because curved spacetime has never been precisely measured, the path not taken still lies open.
+However, Einstein chose an entirely different path[.] \end{quote}

-Indeed, we can ask how precisely general relativity has been confirmed, and, as this paper explores in detail, the answer is two-fold: (1) if general relativity's field equations were as simple as Maxwell's equations or not very much more complicated, then it could be considered a well-confirmed theory because its linearized version has a great deal of evidence behind it, and (2) although observation has confirmed many effects, many of the highly non-linear portions of the theory have been unobservable in any precise way because of the weakness of gravity.
+Although general relativity has stood the test of time for nearly a century, its strong aspects remain untested.
 All precision experiments (classic tests) of general relativity have been done within the solar system (with the exception of binary pulsar precession) where spherically symmetric, weak gravity prevails and only the first order post-Newtonian Einstein-Infeld-Hoffman (EIH) equations have been confirmed \cite{Misner:1973} \cite{Wald:1984}.
 An example of the best recent evidence for strong field general relativity is the periastron precession of the double pulsar system PSR J0737-3039A/B \cite{Kramer:2006}, which is a first post-Newtonian order confirmation.
-Furthermore, recent measurements of the cosmic microwave background, where spacetime curvature is most likely to appear, show none at all \cite{Komatsu:2009} with the inflationary theory as a potential explanation \cite{Weinberg:2008}.
+Furthermore, recent measurements of the cosmic microwave background, where spacetime curvature is most likely to appear, show none at all \cite{Komatsu:2011} with the inflationary theory as a potential explanation \cite{Weinberg:2008}.